Charlie Blackmon Player Props: Rockies vs. Mets

 Charlie Blackmon At The Plate

-- Blackmon has 12 doubles, two triples, three home runs and 19 walks while hitting .280.
+- Blackmon has 12 doubles, two triples, four home runs and 19 walks while hitting .286.

-- Blackmon is batting .353 during his last outings and is riding a six-game hitting streak.
+- Blackmon is batting .375 with one homer during his last games and is riding a seven-game hitting streak.

-- He has hit a home run in three games this season (6.7%), leaving the park in 1.6% of his plate appearances.
+- Blackmon has reached base via a hit in 33 games this season (of 46 played), and had multiple hits in 14 of those games.

-- Blackmon has an RBI in 13 of 45 games this season, with multiple RBI in five of them.
+- He has hit a home run in four games this year (8.7%), leaving the park in 2% of his chances at the plate.

-- In 48.9% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (8.9%).
+- In 30.4% of his games this season, Blackmon has had at least one RBI.
+He's picked up more than one in 10.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.